-a "PASS" indicates that the work produced is an adequate demonstration that effective learning has taken place.
-In order to achieve a pass in a unit, all learning outcomes against the specified (associated) assessment criteria must be met a "MERIT" indicates that the work is more than adequate.
+a "PASS" indicates that the work produced is an adequate demonstration that effective learning has taken place. a " MERIT " indicates that the work is more than adequate.
 In order to achieve a merit in a unit, pass requirements must be met and also all merit grade descriptors must be achieved. a "DISTINCTION" indicates that the work is of a very high standard.
 In order to achieve a distinction in a unit, pass and merit requirements must be met and also all distinction grade descriptors must be achieved.